Ecodev/fab-speed-dial/README.md

 - `yarn build-demo` to build the demo locally (it will be published automatically by Travis)
 - `git tag -a 1.2.3 && git push` to publish the lib to npm (via Travis deploy mechanism)

-## TODO List

- - Change color of the fab buttons on hover/selection
- - Make the trigger button change icon when the user open the speed dial (configurable)
- - Let the speed dial open a "sheet" of material instead of just mini-fab action buttons

 ## Prior work

 This lib was originally based on [angular-smd](https://github.com/jefersonestevo/angular-smd),